 Virtual assistants (VAs) are remote-based professionals that assist with technical, administrative, or creative tasks.
-A virtual assistant might be making phone calls, responding to emails, or finding new business on any given day.
+A virtual assistant might make phone calls, respond to emails, or find a new business on any given day.

 VAs are especially appealing because they allow you to spend more hours of your day in a creative headspace.
 Meanwhile, they can take on repetitive tasks that eat into your workday.

-In this post, we’re going to look at where you can find a virtual assistant, as well as mention tools you can use to manage your VA.
+In this post, we’ll look at where you can find a virtual assistant and mention tools you can use to manage your VA.

 Finding the best virtual assistant for your business

 Admittedly, a creative-minded VA is a bit more difficult to find.
-While most virtual assistants need to be well-versed in using Excel, payroll systems, email, and other business tools, you might need your VA to have additional skills depending on what you do for a living.
+While most virtual assistants need to be well-versed in using Excel, payroll systems, email, and other business tools, your VA might need additional skills depending on what you do for a living.

 Fortunately, 60% of virtual assistants are college graduates.
-This means that you can find some professionals who have received formal training in:
+This means that you can find some professionals who have received formal training in the following:

-However, to find the perfect virtual assistant, you’ll need to know where to look.
+However, you’ll need to know where to find the perfect virtual assistant.
 Keep reading to learn about the best websites for finding a VA.

 Where to find a virtual assistant

-If you’re looking for a virtual assistant, you might have already put up job posts on websites like Indeed and Monster.com.
-You might find some success on these websites, but there are better platforms that specialise in exactly what you’re looking for.
+If you’re looking for a virtual assistant, you might have already posted job posts on websites like Indeed and Monster.com.
+You might find some success on these websites, but better platforms specialise in exactly what you’re looking for.

-At Hubstaff, we’ve found that most of our time tracking customers search for VAs on sites that specialise in remote and freelance work.
+At Hubstaff, we’ve found that most of our time tracking customers search for VAs on sites specialising in remote and freelance work.